-Luggage startup Away has quickly become a favorite of millennial jet-setters.
-Founded in 2015 by two former Warby Parker execs, Away boasts high-quality suitcases at a lower markup by selling direct to the consumer.
-It's also managed to make a rather ho-hum item an object of intense Instagram lust through celebrity collaborations, limited edition designs, and plenty of personalization options.
+Luggage startup Away has quickly become the de facto trademark of millennial jet-setters.
+Founded in 2015 by two former Warby Parker execs, Away has managed to make a rather ho-hum item an object of intense Instagram lust through celebrity collaborations, limited edition designs and plenty of personalization options.

 In short, definitely.
 I caved to the brand’s online cachet two years ago and have never looked back.
-This is a sleek piece of luggage that holds a surprising amount of stuff while remaining lightweight, thoughtfully designed, and durable.
+This is a sleek piece of luggage that fits a surprising amount of stuff while remaining lightweight, thoughtfully designed and durable.

-Away’s original carry-on ($225; awaytravel.com), which weighs 7.6 pounds and has a capacity of about 1.4 cubic feet (40 liters), adheres to nearly all airlines’ specifications for carry-on baggage.
-The bigger carry-on ($245; awaytravel.com) is built to fit the luggage sizers that airlines actually use, which, according to Away, are in fact larger than the stated dimensions required of carry-on items -- sneaky!
-Having noticed this loophole, Away beefed up the size of its bigger carry-on for those who want to squeeze in a few extra items.
+Away’s original Carry-On, which weighs 7.6 pounds and has a capacity of about 40 liters, adheres to nearly all airlines’ specifications for carry-on baggage.
+The Bigger Carry-On is built to fit the luggage sizers airlines actually use, which, according to Away, are in fact larger than the stated dimensions required of carry-on items.
+(Sneaky!)
+Having noticed this loophole, Away beefed up the size of its Bigger Carry-On for those who want to squeeze in a few extra outfits.

 Of course, one of Away’s major selling points is the battery that comes built into either of its carry-on options.
 A phone-charging suitcase might seem like overkill, but it’s actually really useful; there’s no need to duke it out for outlets or sit on a sticky airport carpet to recharge while waiting for a flight.
-The battery will charge an iPhone about five times, and you can use it on any devices that charge via USB.
+The battery will charge an iPhone about five times, but you can use it on any device that charges via USB.
 The suitcase itself takes about eight hours to fully charge, which is why the company recommends plugging it in the night before a trip.